Designer/Metalsmith/Sculptor

 John Grande Art Nature Dialogues

-Tippler Bridge sculpture by Kevin O'Dwyer
+Tippler Bridge sculpture by Kevin O'Dwyer.
+Repurposed industrial relic of the Ferbane power plant.

 This piece combines the functional - bridge/shelter/bird hide with a sculptural industrial aesthetic.

-Tippler Bridge (2009)
+Tippler Bridge 2008

 Material: Recycled steel Tippler from Ferbane Power Plant,